 In the past, I’ve written blogs about creating and publishing content that a user will love.
 Here are a few that pop immediately in my mind:

-When I imagine writing anything, my first audience is and always will be, the reader.
+When I imagine writing anything, my first audience is, and always will be, the reader.
 Google, Yahoo, and Bing are my secondary audiences.
 Search engines have their own language that I must know.